wikimedia/mediawiki-services-eventstreams/README.md

     topics: [topicA]
 ```

-In this example, `/v2/streams/edits` and `/v2/streams/single-topic-stream` will be created as
+In this example, `/v2/stream/edits` and `/v2/stream/single-topic-stream` would be valid requests.
-routes.
-Requests to `/v2/streams/edits` will consume from the topics `datacenter1.edit` and
+Requests to `/v2/stream/edits` will consume from the topics `datacenter1.edit` and
 `datacenter2.edit`, and requests to `/v1/streams/single-topic-stream` will consume only from topic
 `topicA`.
-As long as the `Last-Event-ID` header (see below) is not set, consumption will
+Multiple streams can be requested, by providing the stream names in a comma separated list,
-start from the latest position in each of these topics.
+e.g. `/v2/stream/edits,single-topic-stream`.
+As long as the `Last-Event-ID` header

-Requesting a specific stream name will return a never ending SSE stream to the client.
+(see below) is not set, consumption will start from the latest position in each of these topics.

-as SSE events.
+Requesting streams will return a never ending SSE stream to the client as SSE events.

-Note that `{stream_name}` is not a request parameter, but pseudo-code to indicate that
+When configuring new streams, you should also update spec.yaml to include the new streams.
-there are multiple routes created under `/v2/stream/`.
-These are each real routes, for
+The parameter based /v2/stream/{streams} is the real route, but it is convenient to be able
-which you should add proper entires to spec.yaml.
+to read the API docs as if each individual stream was a real explicit route.

 ## Historical Consumption & Offsets